 Type of bag

 Each kind of golf bag will have differing suitability for a push cart.
 Some are meant for the cart and some are definitely not.
+Some golfers even enjoy a lightweight pencil golf bag on a push cart.

 Pro Staff Bag